|

 in all its powerful forms but also, even more importantly,

-recognises that, for several decades, modern technology has
+recognises that, for several decades, modern technology

-owned throughout an economy if there is to be, simultaneously,
+must become widely owned throughout an economy if there

-both economic justice and efficiency.
+is to be, simultaneously, both economic justice and efficiency.

 5. Environment